TosbackCgusBridge-Bot/CGUs-versions/Lexus/Privacy Policy.md

 \[3\] Ratings achieved using the required premium unleaded gasoline with an octane rating of 91 or higher.
 If premium fuel is not used, performance will decrease.

+\[4\] MSRP does not include delivery, processing and handling fee of $1,025.
+Excludes taxes, title, license and optional equipment.
+Dealer price will vary.
+Does not include accessory options installed by dealer.

-\[4\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.
+\[5\] Seven-passenger second-row bench seating standard in the RX 350L, and six-passenger seating with second-row captain’s chairs available in the RX 350L and standard in the RX 450hL.

-\[5\] MSRP does not include delivery, processing and handling fee of $1,295.
+\[6\] MSRP does not include delivery, processing and handling fee of $1,295.
 Excludes taxes, title, license and optional equipment.
 Dealer price will vary.
 Does not include accessory options installed by dealer.

 Leasing &.
 Finance